lifter-cli/lifter/README.md

 The Lifter Monitor tool which provides a dashboard view and detailed view of your Docker containers so you can see the status of your containers and troubleshoot if any issues arise.

 ### Local (Mac OS X)
-A. Once you have run `lifter init` and have Docker containers running in your local dev environment, you can install Lifter Monitor for Mac OS X by running the following shell script via curl:
+A. Once you have run `lifter init` and have Docker containers running in your local dev environment, you can install Lifter Monitor for Mac OS X by running the following shell script via curl.
+Please ensure you are in the folder that you want to install Lifter Monitor in when you run the following command:
 ```
 curl http://lifter-cli.github.io/lifter/install-lifter-monitor-osx.sh | sh
 ```